Ooha (film): Plot

-Bosu's sister is cheated by her college-mate Mohan who dies after handing over her kid to Bosu.
-Therefore, Bosu, along with the kid, goes on a search for Mohan to avenge his sister.
+Bosu's sister is cheated by her college mate Mohan, who dies after handing over her child to Bosu.
+Therefore, Bosu, along with the child, goes on a search for Mohan to avenge his sister.

 Mohan, who has just completed his degree, gets a job in Ooha's father's company.
 He manages to trap Ooha in love.
 Her father accepts their marriage and decides to hand over the company to Mohan.
 However, Mohan is already to married to his cousin Vani after taking a dowry of 1 lakh from his uncle for his higher studies.
-Vani who used to stay in her hometown now returns to the city to live with Mohan.
+Vani, who used to stay in her hometown, now returns to the city to live with Mohan.
 Ooha is unaware that Mohan is already married.

-One day, a group of miscreants harass Vani but Bosu comes to her rescue.
+One day, a group of miscreants harasses Vani, but Bosu comes to her rescue.
 Ooha also joins, and they shame the miscreants in public.
-Later, Bosu meets Ooha and tells her that he's on a search for a cheat named Mohan but Ooha doesn't realize that it's the same Mohan she loves.
+Later, Bosu meets Ooha and tells her that he is on a search for a cheat named Mohan, but Ooha does not realize that it is the same Mohan she loves.
 Meanwhile, Mohan attempts to kill Vani by leaking the house gas but fails.